marcovietovega/bestSelectR/README.md

   - `na.fail`: stop with an error if any values are missing (default)
   - `na.omit`: drop rows with missing values
   - `na.exclude`: drop rows, but keep row alignment for predictions
+- `n_threads`: Number of threads for parallel processing (default: `NULL` for auto-detection)
+  - Use `NULL` to automatically use all available cores minus 1 (recommended)
+  - Use `1` for serial execution
+  - Specify a positive integer for custom thread count
+  - Parallel processing provides significant speedup (typically 4-5x with multiple cores)

 ## Output Summary